 All research involving human participants requires ethical approval and must be approved by the University Human Ethics Committee:

 - Collecting or using of personal information where the participants may be identified

 - Placing the safety of participants or researchers at risk

 - Involving children, young persons or other vulnerable individuals

 - Involving a potential conflict between the applicant’s activities as a researcher and his or her interests as private individual

 - Involving a form of deception that might threaten a participant’s emotional or psychological well-being

-Research with human participants that does not involve any of the above considerations must be approved by the Geography Departmental Ethics Committee.
+Research with human participants that does not involve any of the above considerations must be approved by the School of Geography Ethics Committee.